International Sikh Youth Federation Explained

 Leadership

-Jasbir Singh Rode was the nephew of Bhindranwale and member of fundamentalist Sikh organisation Damdami Taksal.
-After Operation Bluestar while in Pakistan Rode used the Sikh shrines at Pakistan to make anti-India speeches and provoked the audience to attack the Indian diplomats who were present.[12]
-Rode then arrived in the United Kingdom in August 1984.
+Jasvir Singh Rode is the nephew of Bhindranwale and student of Sikh seminary Damdami Taksal.
+After Operation Bluestar while in Pakistan Rode used the Sikh shrines at Pakistan to make anti-India speeches and provoked the audience to attack the Indian diplomats who were present.[11]
+Rode arrived in the United Kingdom in July 1984 with the aim to connect young Sikhs worldwide in support of Khalistan.

-On 23 September 1984 the formation of International Sikh Youth Federation (ISYF) was announced by Harpal Singh and Jasbir Singh Rode.[13]
-The group had a 51-member panel headed by Pargat Singh.
-But, by December 1984, Rode was expelled from the UK for publicly advocating violent methods in support of the Khalistan movement.[14]
+On 23 September 1984 the formation of International Sikh Youth Federation (ISYF) was announced by Harpal Singh and Jasvir Singh Rode.[12]
+The group had a 51-member panel headed by Pargat Singh.[13]
+But, by December 1984, Rode was expelled from the UK under pressure placed by the Indian Government.

 Rode was arrested by Indian authorities in Manila while seeking asylum in a chase spanning Thailand and the Philippines.
 He was imprisoned for two years in India.[11]
 Upon his release, he moderated, now advocating pursuing constitutional changes within Indian framework.[14]
 This mode disappointed many of his followers and created a rift in the UK branches roughly along north/south lines: the northern branches known as ISYF (Rode) followed Rode's moderate stance while the southern branches instead followed Dr. Sohan Singh.[14]

-The current leader of ISYF, Lakhbir Singh Rode, is sought for trial in India.
-He is wanted in cases of arms smuggling, conspiracy to attack government leaders in New Delhi and spreading religious hatred in Punjab.
-Per Indian sources, he is currently living in Lahore, Pakistan.[15]
+The former leader of ISYF, Lakhbir Singh Rode, was sought for trial in India.
+He was wanted in cases of arms smuggling, conspiracy to attack government leaders in New Delhi, and spreading religious hatred in Punjab.
+As per Indian sources, he resided in Lahore, Pakistan after he had escaped to Pakistan due to his association with illegal activities in India while his family settled in Canada.
+He died of a heart attack in December 2023 in Pakistan's Lahore.[15]
+[16] [17]

 See also